 About Wild Mustard Weeds

 Wild mustard (Sinapis arvensis) is an aggressive weed native to Europe and Asia, but one which was brought to North America and has now taken root.
-It is an annual that grows to about three to five feet (1 to 1.5 meters) and produces yellow flowers.
-You will often see these plants growing densely by the roadside and abandoned areas.
+It is an annual that grows about 3 to 5 feet (1-1.5 m.) and produces yellow flowers.
+You will often see these plants growing densely by the roadside and in abandoned areas.
 They are mostly problematic in cultivated fields, but wild mustard plants can take over your garden too.

 Controlling Wild Mustard Plants